 At PortXchange, we recognize all these barriers, and we are committed to play our role in helping the maritime industry to overcome them to become more efficient and reduce its carbon footprint.

 PortXchange is a digital collaboration platform for the maritime logistics chain built upon the port information standards adopted by the Port Call Optimization Taskforce.
 It provides a centralized location for sharing real-time data about the port call to align shipping lines, carriers, agents, terminals, port authorities, and service providers.
 By connecting operational data from all local parties involved in a port call, standardizing it, and creating a single point of truth, PortXchange improves operational efficiency and reduces CO2 emissions from the shipping industry.

 PortXchange shows how much time the vessel has to reach the port of call just in time.
 If there are any planning changes on the terminal side, the agent receives a timely notification, which allows him to communicate the new ETA berth to the Capitan and adjust the vessel’s sailing speed.

 Want to see PortXchange in action?
-Explore the benefits of PortXchange in under 5 minutes with this interactive live Demo here.
+Explore the benefits of PortXchange in under 5 minutes with this interactive live Demo.